Gleyber Torres: 2018

 Torres made his MLB debut on April 22, 2018, as the second-baseman against the Toronto Blue Jays, going 0-for-4.
 The next day, against the Minnesota Twins, Torres recorded his first MLB hit.
 On May 4, Torres hit his first career home run, off Josh Tomlin, which at the age of 21 was the youngest Yankee to homer since John Ellis in 1969.
 Two days later, against the Cleveland Indians, Torres hit his first career walk-off, a home run off relief pitcher Dan Otero, becoming the youngest Yankee to hit a walk-off homer and giving the Yankees a 7–4 victory.
 On May 21, against the Texas Rangers, Torres recorded his first multi-homer game when he hit two home runs as the Yankees won 10–5.
 On May 25 against the Los Angeles Angels, Torres hit a home run in his fourth straight game; at 21 years and 163 days old, he became the youngest player in American League history to accomplish that feat.
 Torres was named AL Player of the Week for the week ending on May 27, when he hit .368/.429/1.158 with five home runs and nine RBIs.
 On May 29, Torres hit a walk-off single to beat the Houston Astros in extra innings.
 Torres was also named American League Rookie of the Month for May.
-He slashed of .317/.374/.659 scoring 13 runs, 26 hits, nine home runs and 24 RBI.
+He slashed of .317/.374/.659 scoring 13 runs, 26 hits, nine home runs and 24 RBIs.

 On July 4, Torres went on the 10-day disabled list due to a right hip strain.
-After batting .294 with 15 home runs and 42 RBI over 218 at-bats and boasting a .905 OPS, Torres was selected to the 2018 All-Star Game, his first All-Star appearance, but he did not play in the game.
+After batting .294 with 15 home runs and 42 RBIs over 218 at-bats and boasting a .905 OPS, Torres was selected to the 2018 All-Star Game, his first All-Star appearance, but he did not play in the game.

 For the week ending on September 2, Torres was once again named AL Player of the week.
 On September 29, Torres hit the Yankees 265th home run of 2018, surpassing the 1997 Seattle Mariners for most home runs in a single season.
 In addition, it was the 20th home run in the 9th spot of the order, making the Yankees the first team in history to have 20 home runs from every batting spot in the lineup.
 Torres finished in third in balloting for the American League Rookie of the Year Award, behind Shohei Ohtani, who won the award, and Andújar.